-This dish is an undoubted show-stopper and yet doesn't involve lots of technical steps to create it, the most pivotal step is creating the chermoula marinade which admittedly entails a bit of chopping, but what recipes don't?
-Then, you can have fun playing with the spices, ready to lovingly rub the fillets in your home-made chermoula spice paste, or if you're feeling really lazy purchase the Belazu Chermoula paste, available now at most supermarkets.
+This dish is an undoubted show-stopper and yet doesn't involve lots of technical steps to create it, the most pivotal step is creating the chermoula marinade.
+Then, you can have fun playing with the spices, ready to lovingly rub the fillets in your home-made chermoula spice paste, or if you're feeling low-fuss you can use shop-bought chermoula paste.

 700g of baby new potatoes, halved

-2 peppers ideally 1 yellow and 1 green- cored and sliced into rings
+2 red/yellow peppers, cored and sliced into rings

 2 large heritage tomatoes, sliced